yodkwtf/sql-fundamentals/Notes.md

 These are just conventions and not rules.
 You can use any name you want but it is a good practice to follow these conventions.

-### Tables
+## Tables

-A table is a collection of rows and columns.
-It is the most important aspect of Database as it stores the data.

-> Definition: A table is a collection of related data held in a structured format within a database.
+A table is a collection of related data held in a structured format within a database.

 #### Data Types